 I was born in Huddersfield, West Yorkshire to an Irish mother and a Yorkshire father.
-My mother, now retired, was a nurse and my father built gear boxes for David Brown tractors and composed brass band music in his spare time.
+My mother, now retired, was a nurse (she is now a tireless seamstress and maker of soft toys) and my father built gear boxes for David Brown tractors.
+He also played and composed brass band music.
 In fact, it was his passion and he had some success, notably with the great march 'Simoraine'.
 I arrived three years after my sister Lorraine, who is a very talented artist and graphic designer.

-Our house wasn't festooned with books but we did have 'Ulysses', some Ian Fleming thrillers and Arnold Silcock's wonderful anthology, 'Verse and Worse'.
-Combine these with your dad's adult reader's card for Huddersfield's excellent library and you have the crucial elements necessary for a lifelong love of literature.
+Our house wasn't absolutely festooned with books but, among them, we had 'Ulysses', some Ian Flemings and Arnold Silcock's wonderful anthology, 'Verse and Worse'.
+Combine these with your dad's adult reader's card for Huddersfield's excellent public library and you have the crucial elements necessary for a lifelong love of literature.

 I went on to study English at Nottingham University and then took an MA in Critical Theory at Sussex University.
 I thought about taking a PhD and pursuing an academic career but realised that I wanted to write rather than professionally study writing (not that a writer or poet ever stops studying).